coq-bench/database/README.md

-# database
+# Database
 Backup of the benchmarks.